lore/lore/docs/tutorial/Step11.md

 ### Visual Check-in

 If everything went well, your application should now look like this.
-Now as you click on a color, the Guessatron should be rendered in the right column.
+Now when you click on a color, the Guessatron should be rendered in the right column.
 If you click on the "Guessatron 5000" title in the Header, the route should reset to the root and the Guessatron should disappear.